varunaditya27/MindForge/README.md

 - **Live Leaderboard**: Auto-refreshes every few seconds as new ideas are submitted
 - **Mobile-First Design**: Sleek, dark-themed interface optimized for mobile devices
 - **Secure Authentication**: Google Sign-In with Firebase authentication
-- **Private Feedback**: Detailed AI feedback stored locally, only scores are public
- - **Private Feedback**: Detailed AI feedback and scores are persisted privately (Firestore `users/{uid}.lastEvaluation`) and shown only to you; leaderboard shows only name, branch, and total score
+- **Private Feedback**: Detailed AI feedback and per-criterion scores are stored privately under your profile (Firestore `users/{uid}.lastEvaluation`) and are shown only to you; leaderboard shows only name, branch, and total score
 - **Professional UI**: Modern design with smooth animations and responsive layout

 ## 🏗️ Architecture